knightsUCF/City-Builder-Architects-Production/README.md

 - this will be also useful for placing all the worker items there, like sunglasses and hats

+# Time Stories

+- more of an experience than a game

+- experiences that will really elevate game play could include:

+  - beautiful score

+  - birds flying, clouds

+  - ocean sounds, forest sounds, night sounds

+  - night time mode with buildings lighting up

+  - any others?

 # Dominion

 - all the choices are available to the players